Ford Transit Custom

 The Ford Transit Custom is a mid-sized, front wheel drive van produced by Ford Europe since 2012.
-It is the smaller version of the Ford Transit Mk.8.
-As with the rest of the Transit lineup, the more luxurious passenger versions were branded Tourneo Custom.
+It marked a split in the Transit range, with the Custom being the smaller version and the Ford Transit being the larger.
+Similar to other Transit variants, the passenger versions were branded Tourneo Custom.

-First generation
+First generation (2012)

 The Ford Transit Custom was unveiled at the 2012 Commercial Vehicle Show at the National Exhibition Centre in Birmingham, England.
 Currently, the Transit Custom is not sold in the United States and Canada, but it is sold in Mexico.
 It was not sold in China until 2016.
 An updated version with mild styling changes and a new engine family was introduced in 2017.

 Powertrains

 One engine was available between 2012 and 2016, a 2.2-litre inline-four Duratorq turbodiesel, in three power output levels: 74 kW and 310 Nm of torque, 92 kW and 350 Nm, 113 kW and 385 Nm.
 It was succeeded in 2017 by a 2.0-litre EcoBlue turbodiesel that was compliant with Euro 6 emissions standards and offered comparable output levels.
 An ECOnetic package was available for the lowest-output model, which added an automatic engine start-stop system, low rolling resistance tires, and electronic controls to drive consumption and emissions down to 5.7 L/100km and 148 g/km of CO_{2}, respectively.

 An optional mild hybrid system was introduced to the EcoBlue engines in 2019.
 A belt-driven starter/generator replaces the alternator, which is connected to a 48 V, 10 A-hr lithium-ion battery.
 Mild hybrid vehicles are equipped with a start-stop system that shuts down the engine when the vehicle is stopped or decelerating at less than 12 km/h, returning energy to the storage battery and providing an improvement in fuel economy of approximately three to eight percent.

 Also in 2019, Ford introduced a plug-in hybrid electric vehicle (PHEV) version of the Tourneo, which uses Ford's 1-litre EcoBoost petrol engine and an electric traction motor with a 13,6 kWh battery.
 The PHEV is a series hybrid where the petrol engine acts as a range extender, as the front wheels of the car are driven by the electric engine.
 It can go 50 km on electricity, but up to 500 km using the petrol engine.
 Fuel consumption is reported to be 3.3 L/100km.
 This version will be available in the second half of 2019.